 Bars, Chips, Powder?

 When a recipe calls for chocolate (not “cocoa” and not “chocolate chips”) the recipe is referring to baking chocolate.
 It’s not referring to chocolate chips.
 Thanks to stabilizers and preservatives, chocolate chips are designed not to melt under heat.
 If you stick them in the microwave or double boiler, you’ll certainly have a melted chocolate product.
 Delicious, of course, but not what you want as the base of your brownies, cakes, in puddings, ganache, frosting, lava cakes, or coating around your candies.
-Save the chips for your cookies; they taste best that way!
+Save the chips for your chocolate chip cookies; they taste best that way!

 Baking chocolate, on the other hand, is what you should be reaching for.
 In its pure form, baking chocolate is unsweetened chocolate aka chocolate liquor.
 It is 100% chocolate without any added sugar or flavors.
 It’s bitter and therefore used in recipes with added sugar.
 While “baking chocolate” is unsweetened chocolate, you can use other chocolate varieties in baking.
 It’s a little confusing, I know.
 Chocolate used for baking can also be bittersweet, semi-sweet, milk, and white chocolate varieties– but the term “baking chocolate” typically means unsweetened.
 Got it?